 Get rid of Kaal Sarp Dosh

 On the day of Amavasya one also gets freedom from Kaal Sarp Dosh.
 Kush is collected on this day and it is used in religious works throughout the year.
-Bhadrapada Amavasya is also known as Pithora Amavasya in many places in the country.
+Bhadrapada Amavasya is also known as Pithora Amavasya in many places in India.
 It is believed that fasting on Bhadrapada Amavasya leads to child birth.
 In North India it is called Pithori Amavasya, while in South India it is celebrated as Pola Amavasya.

 what not to do?